Loading...

 Common questions about solar policies, subsidies, and regulations in Uttar Pradesh

-All six UP DISCOMs support net metering: LESA (Lucknow), KESCO (Kanpur), DVVNL (Agra region), MVVNL (Bareilly/central UP), PuVVNL (Varanasi/eastern UP), and PVVNL (Meerut/western UP).
-Net metering is available for residential systems up to 500 kW as per UPERC regulations.
+All 6 UP DISCOMs support net metering: LESA (Lucknow), KESCO (Kanpur), DVVNL (Agra region), MVVNL (Bareilly/central UP), PuVVNL (Varanasi/eastern UP), and PVVNL (Meerut/western UP).
+Residential systems up to 500 kW are eligible.

-DCR (Domestic Content Requirement) modules are solar panels where both the cells and modules are manufactured in India.
-The government mandates DCR modules for PM Surya Ghar subsidy to promote domestic manufacturing.
-Non-DCR or imported modules will not qualify for the central subsidy.
+DCR (Domestic Content Requirement) means both cells and modules are made in India.
+The government requires DCR modules for PM Surya Ghar subsidy.
+Imported or non-DCR panels do not qualify for central subsidy.

 PM Surya Ghar subsidy is only for residential consumers.
-However, commercial and industrial consumers can benefit from: (1) Accelerated depreciation (40% in Year 1) under Section 32, (2) GST input tax credit on solar equipment, (3) Electricity duty exemption under UP Solar Policy, and (4) Net metering to reduce electricity bills.
+Commercial and industrial users can still benefit from: (1) 40% depreciation in Year 1 (Section 32), (2) GST input tax credit, (3) electricity duty exemption in UP, and (4) net metering to cut electricity bills.

-Residential consumers can benefit from: (1) Concessional 12% GST on solar modules (vs 18% on general electrical goods), (2) Section 80C deduction if solar is financed via home improvement loan, (3) Electricity duty exemption in UP, and (4) No income tax on solar power generated for self-consumption.
+Residential tax benefits include: (1) 12% GST on solar modules (vs 18% on general goods), (2) Section 80C deduction for solar home loans, (3) electricity duty exemption in UP, and (4) no income tax on self-consumed solar power.

 Our solar experts are here to help you make an informed decision

-As an UPNEDA registered vendor, BL Solar Solutions handles the entire process — from PM Surya Ghar registration to DISCOM net metering to subsidy disbursement.
+As an UPNEDA registered vendor, BL Solar Solutions handles everything — PM Surya Ghar registration, DISCOM net metering, and subsidy disbursement.